Monroe County, WI

 Latex -vs- Oil Based Paints

-Oil based paint - bring to the spring cleanup event or if you do not want to store it until a spring event, contact La Crosse County landfill who has a hazardous waste facility onsite.
+Oil based paint - bring to the Spring Hazardous Collection Event or if you do not want to store it until a spring event, contact La Crosse County landfill who has a hazardous waste facility onsite.
 Call for non-resident fees.

 What if the label can't be read?
 How can you tell what's in the can?
 Look at the bottom of the can.
 If the bottom is metal - it most likely is oil based.
 If it's plastic, it's most likely water based.
 When in doubt, bring it to a cleanup even with a hazardous team onsite, or call us at 608-269-8783.

-Oil based paint - bring to the spring cleanup event or if you do not want to store it until a spring event, contact La Crosse County landfill who has a hazardous waste facility onsite.
+Oil based paint - bring to the Spring Hazardous Collection Event or if you do not want to store it until a spring event, contact La Crosse County landfill who has a hazardous waste facility onsite.
 Call for non-resident fees.

 What if the label can't be read?
 How can you tell what's in the can?
 Look at the bottom of the can.
 If the bottom is metal - it most likely is oil based.
 If it's plastic, it's most likely water based.
 When in doubt, bring it to a cleanup even with a hazardous team onsite, or call us at 608-269-8783.